 Well, now that you know about their habitat, let’s dig into their food habits.

 Japanese squirrels are mainly herbivores, while they are also known to consume insects.

 Their herbivorous diet includes nuts, seeds, young leaves, buds, fruits, fungi, flowers, etc.

-Apart from these, Japanese walnuts seem to be a significant staple of their diet.
+Apart from these, Japanese walnuts make up almost 35% of Japanese squirrels diet.